gezhaoyou/fanplayer_wiki/build-ffmpeg-for-win32.md

 can't find libstdc++-6.dll and libgcc_s_sjlj-1.dll ?
 ----------------------------------------------------

-they are under the mingw64 toolchain directory. find them and release them with ffmpeg dll and your apps.
+they are under the mingw64 toolchain directory. find them and release them with ffmpeg dlls and your apps.